 On March 17, 2021, Liberty deposited into escrow, and held in escrow, Operational Performance Shares ("OPS") and Capital Market Performance Shares ("CMPS") for certain directors, officers, and consultants of the Company upon the Company achieving certain performance milestones.
 Once these milestones were achieved the shares would be released.
 These performance shares included 2,000,000 of OPS and 8,773,000 of CMPS.
-In order to fair value these performance shares, management has run a probability analysis to estimate the number of shares the Company would be issued and its vesting period.
-Therefore, the fair value of these performance shares are based on the probability analysis and the share market price at grant date of CAD\$0.40 per share.
+In order to fair value these performance shares, management estimated the probability that the Company would issue the performance shares.
+Therefore, the fair value of these performance shares was based on the probability analysis and the share market price at grant date of CAD\$0.40 per share.